 I’ve recently been reading Baudelaire.
-The idea of redemption through one’s art in his prose poem “At One O’Clock in the Morning” resonated with me, as well as his embrace of solitude, which I can also relate strongly to.
+The idea of redemption through one’s art in his prose poem “At One O’Clock in the Morning” resonated with me, as well as his embrace of solitude.

 Here are a few passages: